 Preparation will foster for price-matching success.
 Google the price-matching policy of the store where you want to buy the item.

-Read the fine print.
-Your store may require that the price match is for an item of the exact same model and color, and it might have to take place on the same day as the competitor’s one-day sale, Ivy told us.
+When you discover that you’ve found a better price elsewhere, read the price-matching fine print of the store you’re in.
+Your store may require that the price match is for an item of the exact same model and color, and it might have to take place on the same day as the competitor’s one-day sale, Chou told us.